mrmundt/ptc-catalog/catalog/EvaluateAndUseAnIssueTracker.md

 # Evaluate and Use an Issue Tracker

+## Target

-**Target**: Identify an issue tracking system which fits the team's needs.
+Identify an issue tracking system which fits the team's needs.

+## User Story

-**User Story**: As a software developer, I want to keep track of bugs and user feature requests so that I can keep track of and prioritize the work the team decides to tackle (or not).
+As a software developer, I want to keep track of bugs and user feature requests so that I can keep track of and prioritize the work the team decides to tackle (or not).

 ## Card